Explore the USS Arizona Memorial

 The Experience at the USS Arizona Memorial

-The World War II Valor in the Pacific National Monument at Pearl Harbor offers visitors an opportunity to understand why the Pearl Harbor Attack happened forcing the USA into WWII.
+The World War II Valor in the Pacific National Monument at Pearl Harbor offers visitors an opportunity to understand why the Japanese attacked Pearl Harbor which forced the USA into WWII.

 WWII Valor in the Pacific National Monument